KIWIKIGmbH/kiwierp/README.md

 * Error handlings
 * Test codes for the frontend and the backend.
 * Dashboard
-* Custum value fields
 * The feature of inventory consumption
-* The feature of reporting.

 ### License